NikolaiTeslovich/shmacweb/content/posts/firstrealgrant.md

 Now what will we do with this stuff?
 With this stuff, Niels and I will [make kits](/posts/2020/01/flite-test-tiny-trainer-kits/) (this time including electronics), enabling the construction of the Flite Test Mini Mighty Trainer.

 These kits will then be distributed to the club's members and they will build them at home during weekly meetings.
 When everyone has finished building, we will meet at a local park while socially distancing and wearing masks to teach others how to fly.

-## Packages and a cart

-{{< figure src="/img/cart.png" alt="cart near school" title="" captionPosition="center" >}}

-Shoutout to Mr. Ruocchio—the best earth science teacher ever—for letting me borrow this cart.
-Here it is seen holding the foamboard that Mr. Johnson donated.

-{{< figure src="/img/packages.png" alt="cart near school" title="" captionPosition="center" >}}

-Earlier today, I picked up some of these materials bought with the grant along with the foamboard we had in room D002!

 ## However, this not our first source of funding